 The relative sizes of fish caught during annual sampling events are tracked and modifications to future sampling events are made, as necessary, to ensure long-term health of the on-site fish populations.
 Successful sampling of sufficiently large fish for analysis from 2008 through 2015, even with low water levels in the on-site portion of the Peconic River, indicated that fish populations could maintain themselves.
-However, the combination of discontinuing STP discharges to the Peconic River and continued drought conditions have resulted in the on-site portions of the Peconic River being totally dry and no longer able to support fish.
-The river remained dry through July 2018 when groundwater levels began to rise.
+However, the combination of discontinuing STP discharges to the Peconic River and continued drought conditions resulted in the on-site portions of the Peconic River being totally dry through July 2018 when groundwater levels began to rise.
 By the end of 2018, water levels were sufficiently high, resulting in off-site flow at station HQ on the east boundary of the Laboratory.
+In 2019, water levels began to recede, resulting in water being retained only in deeper open water areas.

-For fish populations to survive and flourish, water levels must be substantial enough to allow migration of fish and maintain their presence for an extended period of time to replenish populations.
+For fish populations to survive and flourish, water levels must be substantial enough to allow migration of fish and maintain their presence for an extended period to replenish populations.
 As mentioned above, new criteria for the collection of fish samples have been developed.
 These criteria will guide the environmental monitoring approach for fish in the future.
+In order to determine if enough fish are present to support sampling, population assessments are conducted.
+In 2019, a population assessment was conducted at the end of May and resulted in the capture of 16 chain pickerel and one pumpkinseed from the onsite portions.
+The largest fish had a length of 85 mm or a little over three inches.